Codecademy/docs/.github/CONTRIBUTING.md

 ### Codecademy Username

-As a Codecademy Docs contributor, you have the opportunity to have your Codecademy username displayed on the side of the entry!
+As a Docs contributor, you have the opportunity to have your Codecademy username displayed on the side of the entry!

 If you wish to have your Codecademy profile listed in the entry, before making the PR, make sure that your Codecademy user profile and your GitHub are linked, and that your Codecademy profile is set to public.
 You can stay anonymous by not linking them.